 The Internal Audit Department (IAD) at DSE exists to enable and protect the Exchange's value by identifying risks and advising on efficiency improvements.
-The IAD reports operationally to the Board of Directors and administratively to the Chief Executive Officer.
-It is led by the Chief Internal Auditor, supported by a team of qualified auditors with diverse professional backgrounds.

 By embedding robust control frameworks and governance processes, the IAD helps DSE achieve its objectives, strengthen risk prevention, and enhance internal controls.
 The department provides assurance and advisory services to both the Board and Management based on audit findings, ongoing business oversight, and data analysis.